dementive/Victoria3Tools/README.md

 ![Shader Screenshot](/images/shader.png)

+## Settings

 There are also multiple settings that can be accessed via the package settings menu to disable some features or change the style of popups.
 Settings can be accessed from `main menu -> Preferences -> Package Setting -> Victoria 3 Settings -> Settings`

+When setting up the package make sure the file paths to your Victoria 3 game folder and your mod folders are in settings.
+This allows the plugin to find game data.

 ## How to Enable Syntax